idobbins-archive/DCT-19264165-6bb2-4de9-b3b1-156c1791bcf2/README.md

 	p-value (-p)
  		Desired p-value used to initialize the quantization matrix.

-There is also some basic logging to show the progress of the compression.
+Basic logging is provided to show the progress of the compression.
+For now, every invocation outputs the reconstructed image as 'out.png' in the same directory the executable was called from.

+DCT was not built with optimization in mind.
+I am aware of places where memory is allocated more often than I would prefer.
+I also have not done much in the way of cache-friendliness.

+The linear algebra operations I have written were all I needed to get this working so I didn't feel the need to import a more fully-fledged library for them.

 ---